carallon/io-module-developer-guide/source/guide/modules.rst

     local datagram_received_callback = function(data)
         -- use data
     end
-    module.shared_table.register_datagram_received_callback(device_ip_address, datagram_received_callback)
+    -- register callback with the device's IP address.
+When a datagram is received from the device, -- datagram_received_callback is called with the payload module.shared_table.register_datagram_received_callback(device_ip_address, datagram_received_callback)

 Now instances will receive device messages directly without having to know about management of the underlying UDP socket.